The Tim Newfields Homepage

 1. LEARNER CENTERED PEDAGOGY

 My interest in learner-centered pedagogy arose from learning Japanese, Chinese, and Spanish and noticing the vast range of skill among teachers.
-This has prompted me to take a look at my own classes and how various behaviours foster/hinder students.
-An ongoing research theme is how pedagogical beliefs, classroom behaviours, and student reactions influence each other.
+This has prompted me to take a look at my own classes and how various behaviors influence students.
+An ongoing research theme is how teacher pedagogical beliefs, student classroom behaviors, and student-teacher communication patterns influence each other.
+I have written several articles about classroom note taking skills, summarizing skills, and learning strategies.

 Relevant Articles I've Written -